Epic Lanka’s ‘Epic Premier Plus’ solution adds the perfect pinch of sugar for financial services offered at SL’s premier banking centres

 “If your card is lost, you do not have to call the card centre anymore; you can block the card on your own.
 If you feel that your card is unsafe during certain time periods, or when you want to allow limited overseas usage when you are travelling, you can deactivate it and reactivate by yourself, no matter where you are.
 Managing supplementary cards and their credit limits are also possible with the application where you can monitor every transaction through the customer app.
 This is what digital lifestyle means and it is a considerable cost saving from the bank’s perspective as well,” stated Mudalige.

-reality to the fore
+Augmented reality to the fore

 The app dedicated to the relationship manager also comes with a number of unique features including biometric authentication, secure video calls and messages, client appointments’ scheduler, client request viewer, digital signing of mandates and augmented reality based cards and notes.